artileda/52ml.github.io/site/p/buildah.md

 # Buildah: An alternative containerization tool

 Docker is somewhat became trendsetter for containerization technology alongside with Kubernetes (k8s, for short).
-Docker and K8s the is tool for serving containerization but had fundamental different, Docker job is do application containerization than isolate app with host system when Kubernetes is abstracting many machine to do containerization and manage container execution.
+Docker and K8s are tool for serving containerization but had fundamental different.
+Docker job is do application containerization that isolate application with host system when Kubernetes is abstracting many machine to do containerization and manage container execution (orchestration).

 ## What is Buildah

-Buildah is new kid on the block from Red Hat which contain superset of Docker functionality for creating containers and work well with K8s (thank CRI-O Standard).
+Buildah is new kid on the block from Red Hat, A tool for creating containers (superset of docker functionality) and work well with K8s (thank CRI-O).

 Bulidah had sibling : Podman and Skopeo (you can call it, the Trinity of Container).
 Those sibling provide complementary work for Buildah.

+- Buildah : Building the container
 - Podman : Running the container
-- Skopeo : Transfer container images
+- Skopeo : Transfering the container

 Buildah work by using terminal command, lets took example from this Dockerfile